-Best observes, "[t]eachers spend an insane amount of their own money on supplies, but mostly we just saw our students going without the resources that they needed to learn."xviii In the first couple of years of its existence, Best invested most of his salary from Wings Academy in getting DonorsChoose up and running.xix Started as a means for getting supplies into public schools in low-income areas, Best says he "figured that there were people ... who wanted to improve public schools but were skeptical about writing a check for \$100 and not seeing where their money was going."xx
+Best observes, "[t]eachers spend an insane amount of their own money on supplies, but mostly we just saw our students going without the resources that they needed to learn."
+In the first couple of years of its existence, Best invested most of his salary from Wings Academy in getting DonorsChoose up and running.
+Started as a means for getting supplies into public schools in low-income areas, Best says that he figured that there were people ... who wanted to improve public schools but were skeptical about writing a check for \$100 and not seeing where their money was going. x went without, can now turn to donor support to roll out creative lesson plans.
+Meanwhile, rather than writing checks blindly, donors of any scale can decide which projects they wish to support.
+Like eBay ... or Amazon.com, DonorsChoose eliminates the middleman."xxiii

 DonorsChoose.org initially focused only on public schools in New York City.
-However, the nonprofit received financial backing in 2004 that enabled it to begin a rapid expansion to Chicago, San Francisco, Los Angeles, and several cities in the Carolinas.
-Xii Since then DonorsChoose has grown nationwide.
-Xii
+However, the nonprofit received financial backing in 2004 that enabled it to begin a rapid expansion to Chicago, San Francisco, Los Angeles, and several cities in the Carolinas.^{xxi} Since then DonorsChoose has grown nationwide.^{xxii}

 "In a move that redefines traditional philanthropy, Donors Choose uses the Internet to connect teachers directly to donors.
-Teachers who once spent their own money for supplies, or simply went without, can now turn to donor support to roll out creative lesson plans.
-Meanwhile, rather than writing checks blindly, donors of any scale can decide which projects they wish to support.
-Like eBay ... or Amazon.com, Donors Choose eliminates the middleman."xxiii
+Teachers who once spent their own money for supplies, or simply